 Financial Aid: Completing the FAFSA®

 The first step in the financial aid process is to complete a Free Application for Federal Student Aid (FAFSA®).
-This application, which is available to complete online (preferred method) or in paper format, will use income, assets and other factors to determine the amount you and your family are expected to contribute to your college expenses.
+This application, which is available to complete online via desktop and laptop computers, mobile devices*, or in paper/PDF format, will use income, assets and other factors to determine the amount you and your family are expected to contribute to your college expenses.
 Most of the questions are demographic-related and the rest of the answers come from your tax forms and/or those of your parents (if you’re a dependent student) or your spouse (if you are married).
-If you file the FAFSA online (FAFSA on the Web), you can list as many as ten different colleges that you may be attending and have information sent to them (only four colleges can be listed on the paper FAFSA).
+If you file the FAFSA online, you can list as many as ten different colleges that you may be attending and have information sent to them (only four colleges can be listed on the paper/PDF version of the FAFSA).
 Your eligibility for financial aid will be determined by your and your family’s financial situation, and by filing your application on time.

-For the 2016-17 academic year, fill out your FAFSA as soon after January 1, 2016 as possible.* Although some taxpayers may need to delay the filing of their tax returns, families in this situation are encouraged to complete the FAFSA with estimated tax information so as not to delay its filing.
-You can complete the FAFSA online or a paper application.
+Fill out your FAFSA as soon after October 1 as possible.
+Although some taxpayers may need to delay the filing of their tax returns, families in this situation are encouraged to complete the FAFSA with estimated tax information so as not to delay its filing.
+You can complete the FAFSA online or by using a paper/PDF application.

 For the quickest results, apply online.
 In order to submit your application online, you must obtain an FSA ID from the U.S. Department of Education.
 Applicants who have not been assigned an FSA ID prior to completing the FAFSA online will have three options:

 - Apply for and obtain an FSA ID: for step-by-step instructions, refer to the FSA's "How to Create an FSA ID (Account Username and Password)" video.